sxlxc/Hakyllsite/posts/matroid_base_packing_and_covering_I.md

 exponential number of variables.
 If nothing is known for these two problems, people natually study their linear relaxation.

-> Just a note.
-It is widely known that any linear program with a rank-$m$ constraint
-> matrix has a support with size no larger than $m$.
-For similar problem on integer programming,
+> Just a note. ~~It is widely known that any linear program with a rank-$m$ constraint matrix has a support with size no larger than $m$???~~ For similar problem on integer programming,
 > one might think that there is also a small support based on the knowledge that the optimal
 > solution for the integer program is simply a integer point inside the feasible region.
 > However, the size of support for integer programs is not that small.
 Currently the best known